-Report out on death of bicyclist Lavins, turning eyes to earlier fatality in Inman
+Report is out on the death of bicyclist Lavins, turning eyes toward earlier fatality in Inman

 Bicyclist Dr. Bernard “Joe” Lavins died by entering the blind spot of a tractor-trailer, with “no indication that mechanical failure, conditions of the roadway or the roadway design contributed,” according to a report released Monday by the office of Middlesex District Attorney Marian Ryan, closing a nearly 18-month investigation.